 where $A_j$ is the operator applied to site $s$ in the interaction term with site $j$.
 Additionally, $p$ denotes the parent site of $s$ and indices $\{1 \dots \kappa_s\}$ denote the $\kappa_s$ children of $s$.
 We can reduce this for some of the special vertices.
 Since the root $r$ does not have a parent, we find

 on the other hand, since leaves do not have children, the respective tensor of a leaf $\ell$ reduces to

 This also implies that the parents of leaves have a smaller bond dimension to these leaves.
-Consequently, for nearest-neighbour interactions, the bond dimension is independent of system size.
+Consequently, for nearest-neighbor interactions, the bond dimension is independent of system size.
 However, the number of elements required in the TTNO-tensor of a site scales exponentially with the number of children.\\

-Some Hamiltonians, such as the Ising model \cite{Cipra1987}, contain single site operators $Z_s$ in addition to the nearest neighbour interaction.
+Some Hamiltonians, such as the Ising model \cite{Cipra1987}, contain single site operators $Z_s$ in addition to the nearest neighbor interaction.
 Such terms can be incorporated in the above tensors by changing a single element: